17451k/eventb-to-txt/README.md

 # Installation

-Just clone the repository and run the following command from its root directory:

-    $ pip install .
+    $ pip install eventb-to-txt

 # Usage

-    usage: eventb-to-txt [-h] [-i PATH] [-o PATH]
+    usage: eventb-to-txt [-h] [-o PATH] [-m] [in_path]

+    positional arguments:
+    in_path              path to the Event-B model directory or zipfile

     optional arguments:
-        -h, --help           show this help message and exit -i PATH, --in PATH   set PATH to the Event-B model directory.
-Default one is the current directory
+    -h, --help           show this help message and exit -o PATH, --out PATH  PATH to the output directory -m, --merge          merge all generated txt files into a single txt file
-        -o PATH, --out PATH  set PATH to the output directory.
-Default one is the current directory